We

 Born

-schooling was at Tokomaru Bay Native school.
-Her first language was
+primary schooling was at Tokomaru Bay Native school.
+Her

 After

-a member of the Te Hokowhitu-a-Tu concert party which her aunt, Tuini
+was a member of the Te Hokowhitu-a-Tu concert party which

 Ngoi speaking at the 1982 Weavers' Hui,